Controlled Tension Forecasting: Quantifying Cross-Probe Biases in $\omega_0\omega_a$CDM: Methodology

 \subsection{Pedagogic CPL Null Test as a Baseline}

-As a complementary foundation, \emph{Paper2}~\cite{Lee:2025grb} constructed fully self-consistent DESI-like BAO, Planck-like CMB distance-prior, and Pantheon$+$-like SNe mocks from a shared fiducial $\Lambda$CDM cosmology.
-In contrast to \emph{Paper1}, no external priors were enforced, and no cross-probe tensions were introduced.
-The objective was to establish how much of the apparent DDE-like behaviour in real data could be reproduced solely from intrinsic likelihood geometry, from the differing degeneracy directions probed by each dataset, and from the complementarity of multi-probe combinations.
+As a complementary foundation, Paper~II~\cite{Lee:2025grb} constructed self-consistent DESI-like BAO distance ratios, Planck-like CMB distance priors, and Pantheon$+$-like SNe mocks from a shared fiducial $\Lambda$CDM cosmology.
+In contrast to Paper~I, no external priors were imposed and no cross-probe tensions were introduced.
+The purpose was to examine how much of the apparent DDE-like behaviour seen in real-data analyses could arise from intrinsic likelihood geometry, from the differing degeneracy directions probed by each dataset, and from the complementarity of multi-probe combinations.

-\emph{Paper2} demonstrated that each probe individually occupies a distinct degeneracy direction in the $(\Omega_{m0}, H_0,\oo,\wa)$ parameter space, producing mild but coherent shifts in $(\oo,\wa)$ when analyzed separately.
-These shifts arise not from systematics or injected tensions, but from the fact that BAO, CMB, and SNe probe different redshift ranges and combinations of cosmological parameters.
-They are therefore geometric rather than physical in origin.
-When the three probes are combined coherently, the fiducial $\Lambda$CDM parameters are correctly recovered, establishing a natural tension-free baseline for the present framework.
-Any bias observed in later sections can thus be attributed unambiguously to the injected inconsistencies rather than hidden effects in the mock construction.
+Paper~II showed that each probe occupies a distinct degeneracy direction in the $(\Omega_{m0}, H_0,\oo,\wa)$ parameter space, producing mild shifts in $(\oo,\wa)$ when analyzed separately.
+These shifts arise not from injected tensions or explicit systematics, but from the fact that BAO, CMB, and SNe probe different redshift ranges and different combinations of cosmological parameters.
+In that sense, they are geometric rather than physical in origin.
+When the three probes are combined coherently, the fiducial $\Lambda$CDM parameters are recovered, providing a tension-free baseline for the present framework.
+This baseline allows the shifts discussed in later sections to be interpreted relative to a controlled mock setting without imposed cross-probe inconsistencies.